The superintendent shall recommend employment for the professional staff, maintain personnel

 records, administer leaves, evaluate performance, keep the Board apprised of the performance of

 district employees and take action when necessary to discipline or terminate employees.
+If a

 The following definitions shall apply in the administration of district policies and are intended to